Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 The ERP holds transactional information and performs the bussiness logic.

 - Tomatic will ask bussiness information related to an incomming phone or to an specific query from the agent.
-- [NIY] Tomatic will redirect the user to the ERP web frontend to start business operative
+- TODO: Tomatic will redirect the user to the ERP web frontend to start business operative

 ## Call registry (Odoo)